emoose/Xb2XInput/README.md

 ---
 Download the latest compiled version of Xb2XInput from the [releases page](https://github.com/emoose/Xb2XInput/releases).

-**To make use of Xb2XInput you'll need the ScpVBus driver installed, and your controller will need to be setup to use the "WinUSB" driver.**
+To make use of Xb2XInput you'll need the ScpVBus driver installed, and your controller will need to be setup to use the "WinUSB" driver.
+The included "install driver.bat" will take care of setting up these drivers for you.

-The included "install driver.bat" file will install the ScpVBus driver for you, just extract the entire zip somewhere and run that as administrator (right-click -> Run as administrator), make sure to run it from the correct folder for your OS (x86 for 32-bit machines, x64 for 64-bit)
+Simply extract the entire zip somewhere, navigate to your OS's directory (x86 for 32-bit, x64 for 64-bit) and then run the "install driver.bat" as administrator (right-click -> Run as administrator).

-Setting up the controller for WinUSB is a little more complicated:
-1. Make sure the controller is plugged in.
-2. Open Device Manager and locate the device.
-3. Right-click the device and select "Update driver" from the context menu.
-4. In the wizard, select "Browse my computer for driver software"
-5. Select "Let me pick from a list of device drivers on my computer"
-6. From the list of device classes, select "Universal Serial Bus devices"
-7. The wizard should now display "WinUsb Device" on the left, click on it, and then choose "WinUsb Device" from the list on the right.
-8. A warning might appear about Windows not recommending this driver etc, click "Yes" to continue installing the driver.
-9. If all went well it should say that the "WinUsb Device" was installed successfully.

-After both drivers are setup you should restart your computer to make sure they take effect.
+Once the batch file is completed you should restart your computer to make sure they take effect.

+To uninstall the drivers run the "uninstall driver.bat" as administrator, to remove the WinUSB driver you'll have to uninstall the driver from your gamepad in device manager (make sure "Delete the driver software for this device" is checked)

 Usage
 ---